obwan02/VHDL-Tools/README.md

 ModelSim is a terrible piece of software.
 Luckily, there are open source alternatives, that are friendlier and better.

-This repo combines those open source programs into a (hopefully) friendly build system.
+This repo combines open source tools into a open source build system that is fast, and user-friendly.

 The goal of this project is to make writing, compiling, and simulating VHDL fun!

 To start using these tools, head to the [installation section](#installation)